-Twenty-four years ago we enjoyed a fun Fourth of July with our kids, their friends and extended family.
-For twenty-three years July 4th was always a double celebration as we also enjoyed remembering and thanking God for the July 4, 1970, birth of our oldest child, daughter Heidi coupled with the birth of our nation.
+Twenty-four years ago we enjoyed a fun Fourth of July with our kids, their friends, and extended family.
+For twenty-three years July 4th was always a double celebration as we also enjoyed remembering and thanking God for the July 4, 1970 birth of our oldest child, our daughter Heidi, whose birth coupled with the birth of our nation.
 In 1970 Chuck was pastoring his first church, Wissahickon United Methodist, in Philadelphia.
 Our curly-haired little girl was everything we wanted and we joked that the whole country celebrates her entry into our family on July 4.
 The day was always special.

 July 4, 1993, was no different.
 We laughed a lot in between serious conversations.
 That year Chuck's brother, Ted, brought up the topic of Jesus' return.
 Chuck commented that he expected Jesus to come back at any minute.
 Ted laughed, looked at his mother and said, "See, Mom, you don't need to worry about dying, we're all going to go to heaven together!"
 I felt such joy in our family and secretly thought, "What a blessing it would be for Jesus to come back so we don't have to experience the grief of losing our parents!
 Wouldn't it be just like God to bless us with such tenderness!"